A Different Perspective on the Holy Bible

-Even as a young child, the book fascinated me; though I never really understood why.
+Even as a young child, the book fascinated me, though I never really understood why.
 Then one day, the answer dawned on me.
-The reason why the Bible had always been such an important factor in my life, was simply because it was a book about my life.
+The reason why the Bible had always been such an essential factor in my life was that it was a book about my life.
 Telling us the story of the soul and its origin, guiding each and every one of us as individuals to our final destination… Our Revelation.

 Words like empty, darkness, the deep, sound more like words depicting the image of a cave-like environment—an inner void if you will—rather than the surface of a massive sphere.
 It is the empty womb of the mother to be.
 Then it happens, “… and the spirit of God was hovering over the waters.”

 The mind prepares the body for birth, as the placenta blossoms within the womb.
 “And God said, Let there be light.”
 The sperm enters the egg, and the spark of life begins.
 “God called the light day, and the darkness he called Night.
 And there was evening, and there was morning—The first day.”
 The circle of life begins; the first day of the nine-month process in which the infant becomes whole has dawned.
 “And God said, Let there be an expanse between the waters to separate water from water.
 God called the expanse sky.”